 An Alaska glacier cruise might not be the first thing that comes to mind when planning a cruise.
 But Alaska offers some of the best cold weather cruises you will find in the world.

 It’s not just the thousands of miles of scenic coastline that appeal to visitors, Alaska is an intriguing and culturally diverse destination.

-Alaskan cruise ships offer everything you could imagine to combine adventure and all the comforts needed for the relaxation time you expect on a cruise.
+Alaskan cruise ships offer the best facilities to combine adventure and all the comforts needed for relaxation time you expect on a cruise.

 Alaskan Cruise Destinations

-The main destinations Alaskan cruises cover are Ketchikan, Juneau, Skagway, and stunning Glacier Bay National Park, the highlight of the majority of Alaskan itineraries.
+The primary destinations Alaskan cruises cover are Ketchikan, Juneau, Skagway, and stunning Glacier Bay National Park, the highlight of the majority of Alaskan itineraries.

 Best Time to Take an Alaskan Cruise

-While an Alaskan cruise is a fabulous cruise in the warmer months, from late September, it is possible to see the northern lights.
+While an Alaskan cruise is fabulous in the warmer months, from late September, it is possible to see the northern lights.

 Later in the year is also the best time to snag a good deal on a winter cruise as many tourists choose to cruise Alaska in the peak summer months.